Nigeria with 175 textiles now has only 20 - Senator Jibrin laments

 Nigeria used to have 175 textiles Industries but now, only about 20 are working.

-He said in an interview that due to a lack of commitment on the part of some people, the industry that used to be one of the major employers of labour has been grossly affected.
+He said in an interview that due to lack of commitment on the part of some people, the industry that used to be one of the major employers of labour, has been grossly affected.

 He said that in Kaduna, the UNTL had 12,000 workers, now it has less than 50 who were mostly security men.